Generic Name: warfarin (WAR far in)

 Coumadin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Coumadin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Coumadin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Coumadin may cause you to bleed more easily, which can be severe or life-threatening.
 Seek emergency medical attention if you have any unusual bleeding, or bleeding that will not stop.
 You may also have bleeding on the inside of your body, such as in your stomach or intestines.
-Call your doctor at once if you have black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.
-These could be signs of bleeding in your digestive tract.
+Call your doctor at once if you have blood in your urine, black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.

 Also call your doctor at once if you have: